vstinner/unicode_book/programming_languages.rst

    in many places in the C standard library.
 For example, :c:func:`fopen` uses :c:type:`char*` for the filename.

-   ``<string.h>`` is the (byte) string library.
+   ``<string.h>`` is the byte string library.
 Most functions starts with "str" (string) prefix: :c:func:`strlen`, :c:func:`strcat`, etc. ``<stdio.h>`` contains useful string functions like :c:func:`snprintf` to format a message.

-   The length of a string is stored as a nul byte at the end of the string.
+   The length of a string is stored directly in the string as a nul byte at the end.
 This is a problem with encodings using nul bytes (e.g. :ref:`UTF-16 <utf16>` and :ref:`UTF-32 <utf32>`): :c:func:`strlen()` cannot be used to get the length of the string, whereas most C functions suppose that :c:func:`strlen` gives the length of the string.
 To support such